timelinize/timelinize/README.md

 ## How it works

-1. [Obtain your data.](https://timelinize.com/docs/setup/data-preparation) This usually involves exporting your data from apps, online accounts, or devices.
+1. [Obtain your data.](https://timelinize.com/docs/data-preparation) This usually involves exporting your data from apps, online accounts, or devices.
 For example, requesting an archive from Google Takeout.
-(Apple iCloud, Facebook, Twitter/X, Strava, Instagram, etc. all offer similar features for GDPR compliance.)
+(Apple iCloud, Facebook, Twitter/X, Strava, Instagram, etc. all offer similar functionality for GDPR compliance.)
 Do this early/soon, because some services take days to provide your data.
 2. Import your data using Timelinize.
 You don't need to extract or decompress .tar or .zip archives; Timelinize will attempt to recognize your data in its original format and folder structure.
-All the data you import is indexed in a SQLite database and stored on disk organized by date, without obfuscation or anything complicated.
+All the data you import is indexed in a SQLite database and stored on disk organized by date -- no obfuscation or proprietary formats; you can simply browse your files if you wish.
 3. Explore and organize!
 Timelinize has a UI that portrays data using various projections and filters.
 It can recall moments from your past and help you view your life more comprehensively.
 (It's a great living family history tool.)
 4. Repeat steps 1-3 as often as desired.
 Timelinize will skip any existing data that is the same and only import new content.
 You could do this every few weeks or months for busy accounts that are most important to you.